How does Blockchain work?

 There are numerous opportunities in the Blockchain technology and this revolution has just begun.

 How does it work?

 Subscribe to our youtube channel to get new updates..!

 Let us understand the working of Blockchain by going through how Bitcoin works since they both are linked intrinsically.
 In general, Blockchain technology is applicable to any digital asset transaction carried online.

 The present-day internet commerce is exclusively tied to third-party financial institutions who validate and safeguard transactions.
 A certain fraud is predictable in online transactions leading to high transaction costs.

 On the other hand, Bitcoin uses cryptographic validation instead of third-party trust for carrying online transactions.
 Each transaction is protected through a digital signature.
-Every transaction is sent to the “public key” of the receiver signed using “private key” of the sender.
+Every transaction is sent to the “public key” of the receiver signed using the “private key” of the sender.
 In order to spend the cryptocurrency, an owner must prove his ownership of the private key.
-The owner of organization verifies this digital sign on the transaction using the public key.
+The owner of the organization verifies this digital sign on the transaction using the public key.

 Each transaction is broadcast to every node of the network and finally saved in the public ledger after verification.
 Every transaction is verified before entering it into the Public Ledger.
 Each node ensures two things before recording any transaction: